Skip to main content

 Besides EMV, there are a variety of alternative metrics to help measure the performance of your earned media posts.
 Each of these metrics is meant to help you understand how audiences are engaging with content and report on the impact of your creator community.

-Engagement Rate is a calculation on the number of Total Engagements received on a post divided either by the follower count of the content creator, or by the total number of views on a piece of content, depending on the social platform.
-Tribe Dynamics also provides a Creator-level and channel-level Engagement Rate by averaging the Engagement Rate of all content created on a specific social media channel over the last 6 months.
+Engagement Rate is a calculation on the number of Total Engagements received on a post divided either by the follower count, or by the total number of views, depending on the social platform.
+Tribe Dynamics also provides a channel-level Engagement Rate by averaging the Engagement Rate of all content created on a specific social media channel over the last 6 months.

-Use the post-level, Creator-level, and channel-level Engagement Rate to compare content performance and set expectations on what future results may look like.
-Tribe Dynamics also color codes Engagement Rate to help you understand what might be considered a "good" or a "poor" Engagement Rate based on content created by influencers with a similar follower count on the relevant social media channel.
+Use the post-level and channel-level Engagement Rate to compare content performance and set expectations on what future results may look like.
+Tribe Dynamics also color codes Engagement Rates to help you understand what might be considered "good" or a "poor" based on content published by creators with a similar follower count on the relevant social media channel.
 Read more about this metric here.

-Potential Reach is measured as a total number of followers accounted for by a set of Creators, across the social media channels on which they've posted about your brand or Campaign.
-For example, the Potential Reach of a given Instagram post is equal to the number of Instagram followers that the publishing Creators has gained.
-Similarly, the Potential Reach for a given Campaign is equal to the total number of followers accounted for by the Creators who posted in this Campaign, based on the social media channels on which they posted.
+Potential Reach is measured as a total number of followers accounted for by a set of creators, across all social media channels where they published content about your brand or campaign.
+For example, the Potential Reach of a given Instagram post is equal to the number of Instagram followers on that creator's account.
+Similarly, the Potential Reach for a given campaign is equal to the total number of followers represented by all the social media channels that were actively utilized in the campaign.

 When reporting, we recommend pairing Potential Reach with a metric like Engagement Rate, which can help you understand the effectiveness of your earned media content relative to the possible audience size.